alarazin/StarMap/README.md

 # StarMap

+Finds given patch images in the bigger image using OpenCV - Brisk Feature Detector.
+Uses Brute-Force matcher to match image descriptors.

 Run main.py by passing 'main_image' and 'patch_image' filenames as arguments.
-Images should be placed in the 'Images' directory
+Images should be placed in the 'Images' directory.
+Output images are saved in the 'Output' folder with corresponding input image name.

 Examples: